 Here are some simple but effective ways of helping to prevent dehydration during hot weather:

-- Leave glasses or jugs of water within easy reach.
+- Leave beakers or jugs of water within easy reach.
 This is especially important for people with limited mobility, who aren’t able to get up and make themselves a drink.

 - Make drinking easier.
-Have a clear glass so the person can see what’s inside (this may not work so well with water) or a brightly coloured cup to draw attention.
-Make sure the glass is within the line of sight.
-Having a glass that is suitable (not too heavy or an odd shape) can help.
+Have a clear beaker so the person can see what’s inside (this may not work so well with water) or a brightly coloured cup to draw attention.
+Make sure the beaker is within the line of sight.
+Having a beaker that is suitable (not too heavy or an odd shape) can help.
 Straws might also be a good idea.

-- Make drinking a social occasion.
-Have a cup of tea or an ice lolly with the person and make sure they're drinking during mealtimes.
+- Share a drink together.
+Have a cup of tea or a soft drink with the person and make sure they're drinking during mealtimes.

-- Leave reminders.
-Make sure someone with dementia remembers to drink regularly by leaving notes out for them or putting up notices around the house.
+- Leave prompts and reminders.
+Make sure the person with dementia remembers to drink regularly by leaving notes out for them or putting up notices around the house.
 You could also set up a phone reminder or set an alarm clock.

 - Provide high water content foods.
 Supplement water and other drinks with foods that are high in fluids.
-Some good options include jelly, ice cream, soup and fruit such as melon.
+Some good options include ice lollies, jelly, ice cream, soup and fruit such as melon.
+‘Water sweets’, such as Jelly Drops, can also help the person stay hydrated.

 There are some things that may show a person is dehydrated.
 If you spot any of the following, encourage the person to drink water immediately and seek medical help if you need.
 If the condition worsens or doesn’t improve, go straight to the hospital.